Difficulty Tracking Calories

 The Wrap Up

-Recording your food and training progress can be annoying when you’re constantly busy many other things, but it’s still a vital discipline for accurate body recomposition and fat loss.
+Recording your food and training progress can be annoying when you’re constantly busy with many other things, but it’s still a vital discipline for accurate body recomposition and fat loss.
 Keeping track of calories is still important, but you don’t have to memorize nutrition facts to keep your body fat under control.